Bethlehem Brain Injury Lawyer

 Our head injury lawyers will allow you to focus on your own recovery or the care of an injured loved one who was hurt by the negligence of another.

-What Evidence Do I Need For My Brain Injury Case?
+What Evidence Do You Need For My Bethlehem Brain Injury Case?

 Document all doctor visits, prescriptions, and missed time from work, as well as any witness statements that are available.
-If the insurance company should call after the accident, remember that you do not have to speak with the adjuster; if you do talk, keep statements brief and state that you do not consent to be on a recorded line.
+If the insurance company calls after the accident, remember that you do not have to speak with the adjuster; if you do, keep your statements brief and state that you do not consent to be on a recorded line.
 Do not describe your injuries, medical treatments, or anything other than basic, identifying information.
 Documentation that you can collect includes:

 • Medical images (CT scans, MRI scans, x-rays, etc.)